-The algorithm used to identify SALI using the primary case definition in automated data sources will be evaluated based on review of clinical records or laboratory data, using the criteria for "clinically significant" ALI listed in Table 7.
+The algorithm used to identify SALI using the primary case definition in automated data sources will be evaluated based on review of clinical records or laboratory data, using the criteria for "clinically significant" acute liver injury (ALI) listed in Table 8.3.2.3-1.

 Validation of SALI: Optum will conduct a validation study of the algorithm used to identify SALI.
 A random subset of patients with the outcome identified on the basis of specified claims codes in the source database will have medical records sought through an approved process within Optum.
-The medical records obtained through this process will be blinded with respect to patient identifying information and to exposure status.
+The medical records obtained through this process will be blinded with respect to patient-identifying information and to exposure status.
 In cases obtained in registry/cohort studies, cases will be verified by reviewing the source data (redacted patient medical charts).
-The validation plan will be described in detail in a separate document.
+The validation plan will is described in detail in a separate document.

-3.3.2.4 Macular Edema
+8.3.2.4 Macular Edema

-In the automated data sources, macular edema will be identified based upon the presence of at least 1 ICD-10-CM diagnosis code for macular edema (H35.81 or H59.033) associated with a procedure code for optical coherence tomography (CPT codes 92133, 92134).
+In the automated data sources, macular edema will be identified based upon the presence of at least 1 ICD-10-CM diagnosis code for macular edema (H35.81 or H59.03\).

-3.3.2.5 Malignancy
+8.3.2.5 Malignancy